VihariKanukollu/coding-agent-template/README.md

 ## How It Works

 1. **Task Creation**: When you submit a task, it's stored in the database
-2. **AI Branch Name Generation**: AI SDK 5 + AI Gateway automatically generates a descriptive branch name based on your task (non-blocking using Next.js 15's `after()`)
+2. **AI Branch Name Generation**: AI automatically generates a descriptive branch name based on your task
-3. **Sandbox Setup**: A Vercel sandbox is created with your repository
+3. **Sandbox Setup**: An isolated sandbox is created with your repository
-4. **Agent Execution**: Your chosen coding agent (Claude Code, Codex CLI, Cursor CLI, or opencode) analyzes your prompt and makes changes
+4. **Agent Execution**: Your chosen coding agent (Claude, Codex, Cursor, or opencode) analyzes your prompt and makes changes
 5. **Git Operations**: Changes are committed and pushed to the AI-generated branch
 6. **Cleanup**: The sandbox is shut down to free resources